Definition

 • It consumes more resources than they like.

-• They have a bad user experience as happens occasionally because WebView is poorly integrated in a web application.
+• They have a bad user experience, which happens occasionally because WebView can be poorly integrated into an application.

 • WebView doesn't work consistently on different versions of Android.

 Google does not advise disabling WebView; users should keep it activated and updated.
-However, users running Android 7.0, 8.0 and 9.0 may want to disable it to conserve processing power or memory or avoid crashes related to update bugs.
+However, users running Android 7, 8 and 9 might want to disable it to conserve processing power or memory, or to avoid crashes related to update bugs.
 Users can safely disable Android System WebView in the following Android versions without experiencing adverse consequences:

 Follow these steps to disable WebView in the three versions listed above: